verrazzano/docs/content/en/docs/guides/migrate/integrate/opensearch/_index.md

 The instructions assume:
 1. OpenSearch Operator is installed in `logging` namespace.
-2. `myIndex` is the index where fluentbit will push the logs.
+2. `myIndex` is the index where Fluent Bit will push the logs.

 {{< clipboard >}}
 <div class="highlight">